English subsidy of James VI

 Queen Elizabeth I of England paid a subsidy to King James VI of Scotland from 1586 to 1602.
 This enabled her to influence James by delaying or deferring payments to his diplomats in London.
 Records survive of the yearly amounts, and details of the expenditure in some years.
-A large proportion of the money was spent on the royal wardrobe of James and Anne of Denmark.
+A large proportion of the money in 1589 was spent on the royal wedding and in subsequent years on the royal wardrobe of James and Anne of Denmark.
 Some royal expenses were met by Anne of Denmark's dowry, which was known as the "tocher".
+The regular incomes of the Scottish crown were feudal rents, customs, and "compositions" charged on grants of land.
+Accounts for royal incomes and payments survive as the exchequer rolls and lord treasurer's accounts and have been published as historical sources.

 A gift with consequences

-The sum of money was an annual gift from Elizabeth I of England to James VI of Scotland which remained contingent on him pursuing pro-English policies in Scotland, such as the suppression of pro-Catholic northern Earls of Huntly and Erroll.
+The sum of money was an annual gift from the English queen Elizabeth I to King James VI of Scotland which remained contingent on him pursuing pro-English policies in Scotland, such as the suppression of the pro-Catholic northern Earls of Huntly and Erroll.
 The situation gave Elizabeth extra leverage in border matters, including the Kinmont Willie affair in 1596, and in Scottish policy towards Ireland.
+In 1601, Elizabeth wished James to take action to prevent Scottish arms and men fighting in Tyrone.